Bad Parenting 101

 No child of mine was going to be afraid of the ocean!

-I was sure that once Clare rode her first wave in, she’d be addicted to the ocean.
-I’d have to pry her out of it with a crowbar.
+I was sure once Clare rode her first wave in, she’d be addicted to the ocean.
+I’d have to pry her out of the water with a crowbar.

 I managed to get her into hip-deep water.
 Made her get on the board and pushed her into the first good wave.
 It was the perfect wave.
 Not too big, not too small, she was off!